jarrodbb/-E-Commerce-Back-End/README.md

 #### Get a single Product by its id (Get)

-Include assosiated Products and Tag data
+Include associated Products and Tag data

 /api/products/:id